ezsystems/commerce-documentation/docs/guide/configuration/session_handling.md

 ## Set up name for SiteAccesses

 It is very important to set a session name.
-Otherwise eZ Platform will generate a unique name per SiteAccess which causes issues if you switch e.g. the language/SiteAccess and users cannot share a basket and login across SiteAccesses.
+Otherwise eZ Platform will generate a unique name per SiteAccess.
+This can cause issues - for example if you switch the language/SiteAccess, users cannot share a basket and login across SiteAccesses.

 ``` yaml
 site_group: